navaneethsadasivan/InventoryAndShoppingListManager/README.md

 To run the project, install all packages with:
 ##### composer install

+Once all packages have been installed, run the laravel migrations:
+##### php artisan migrate

-Once all packages have been installed, run the following two separate commands on two separate command lines/terminals
+Run the following two separate commands on two separate command lines/terminals:
 ##### npm run watch
 ##### php artisan serve